Aemulus-XR/AMXR_Report/notes/dev/CROWDIN_GUIDE.md

 ## Done!

-Once all checkboxes are complete, delete this file or move it to a `notes/` folder for future reference.
+Once all checkboxes are complete, this file can be archived or kept as reference.

-For ongoing management, see [CONTRIBUTING.md - Managing Translations](notes/CONTRIBUTING.md#managing-translations).
+For ongoing management, see [CONTRIBUTING.md - Managing Translations](CONTRIBUTING.md#managing-translations).